-- 1. In the Menu, click $\ensuremath{\textit{File}} \ensuremath{\textit{New}}$ to create a new model. - 3.
+- 1. In the Menu, click File New to create a new model. - 3.
 Move the cursor and click anywhere on the Draw Area to place the Species you have chosen.
 Now you have a model with only one Species.

 - 4. Select File Save as... in the Menu. - 5.
 Save the file in XML format. - 6.
 With a text editor, open the XML file you have just saved. - 7.
-Find the <celldesigner: ListOfSpeciesAliases> tag, under which is a child element that specifies the Alias of the Species. <celldesigner: speciesAlias id="sa1" species="s1"> - 8.
-Near the bottom of the XML file, find the tag which lists up all the Species in your model. - \rightarrow Note: A Complex is a type of Species but a ComplexSpeciesAlias is NOT a SpeciesAlias.
+Find the <celldesigner:listOfSpeciesAliases> tag, under which is a child element that specifies the Alias of the Species. <celldesigner:speciesAlias id="sa1" species="s1"> - 8.
+Near the bottom of the XML file, find the <listOfSpecies> tag which lists up all the Species in your model. - 9.
+Find a tag as below which indicates the Species itself. <species metaid="s1" id="s1" name="s1" compartment="default" initialAmount="0"> - \rightarrow Note: A Complex is a type of Species but a ComplexSpeciesAlias is NOT a SpeciesAlias.